V.1 Città di Jesi

-V.1 Città di Jesi was a semi-rigid military single-gondola airship made in 1914 by the Stabilimento Costruzioni Aeronautiche in Vigna di Valle, designed by Rodolfo Verduzio as the first aircraft of the "V-Class" airships and operated by Regia Marina (Royal Italian Navy).
-On 5 August 1915 it was destroyed by an Austro-Hungarian anti-aircraft artillery during the bomb raid on Pula.
+V.1 Città di Jesi was a semi-rigid military single-gondola airship made in 1914 by the Stabilimento Costruzioni Aeronautiche at the Vigna di Valle Air Base in Bracciano.
+It was designed by Rodolfo Verduzio as the first aircraft of the "V-Class" airships and operated by the Regia Marina (Royal Italian Navy).
+On 5 August 1915 it was destroyed by anti-aircraft artillery of the Austro-Hungarian Army during a bombing raid on Pula.

 Development

-According to the 1910 Italian law for the strengthening of the aeronautics the construction of 9 airships was ordered by the army, including three small, five medium and one large aircraft.
-V.1 was designed by Italian Royal Army engineer Rodolfo Verduzio, who already participated on the designing of M-class airships with Gaetano Crocco, as large type of this series and build between 1913 and 1914.
-In October 1913, while the airship still wasn't finished, frigate captain Guido Scelsi, the head of the Royal Navy's aeronautical department, was appointed its commander with lieutenant Bruno Brivonesi as his first officer.
-The test trials, which started in 1914, took place first at Vigna di Valle and then at the Ferrara-San Luca airport.
+According to a 1910 Italian "law for the strengthening of aeronautics", the construction of nine airships was ordered by the army, to consist of three small, five medium and one large aircraft.
+V.1 was designed by Italian Royal Army engineer Rodolfo Verduzio, who had already participated in the designing of large M-class airships with Gaetano Crocco, built in 1913-1914.
+In October 1913, while the airship was still under construction, frigate captain Guido Scelsi, the head of the Royal Navy's aeronautical department, was appointed its commander with lieutenant Bruno Brivonesi as his first officer.
+The test trials, which started in 1914, took place first at the Vigna di Valle Air Base in Bracciano near Rome, and then at Ferrara-San Luca Airport in the northern city of Ferrara.

 Operational history

-V.1 then put into service in 1915, shortly before the Kingdom of Italy entered the war on 24 May.
-Airship was displaced at the Jesi airport, where it was renamed Città di Jesi.
+V.1 was put into service in 1915, shortly before the Kingdom of Italy entered World War I on 24 May.
+The airship was based at Jesi airfield in Jesi near the port city of Ancona on the Adriatic coast.
+While at Jesi it was renamed Città di Jesi (City of Jesi).

-The airship was immediately used in operational missions as a part of coastal airpatrols and subsequent bombing of Austro-Hungarian ships.
-Its first action began on the night between 23 and 24 May, when the V.1 Città di Jesi and the other navy airship, M.2 Città di Ferrara, had the task of carrying out an incursion on the enemy's naval stronghold of Pola.
-Because of problems with engines cooling V.1 was then suspended out of action and got back to the service on late July 1915.
-Bruno Brivonesi, new commander of the ship, then urged for another bomb mission on Pola, following the example of the Italian airship P.4 successfully bombing the site twice.
+The airship was immediately used in operational missions as a part of coastal air patrols and subsequent bombing of Austro-Hungarian ships.
+Its first action was on the night of 23-24 May, when the V.1 Città di Jesi and the other navy airship, M.2 Città di Ferrara, were tasked with carrying out an incursion on an enemy naval stronghold at Pula, across the Adriatic on the coast of what is now Croatia.
+Because of problems with its engines overheating, V.1 was then taken off operations until late July.
+Bruno Brivonesi, the new commander of the airship, then urged for another bombing mission on Pula, following the example of the Italian airship P.4 successfully bombing the site twice.